 TP: I’m sure you’ve had some magical moments with your guests, on and off the air.

 VS: During one of our fundraisers, Tito Puente announced everyone who donated one dollar would receive a CD.
 Luckily, no one took him up on it.
 Ray Barretto was a guest on the show numerous times.
 During the fundraisers, if the phones didn’t ring, he would stop the music.
 When I was hosting the jazz show I interviewed Dizzy Gillespie.
 He wore a midnight blue velvet jacket and he lit up a cigar in the studio, which the station manager grudgingly allowed.
 Milt Jackson came by to pick him up.
 Mario Bauza came to my house wearing a Mickey Mouse T-shirt.
 We had a few beers and he helped me carry my records to the station.
 Alfredo “Chocolate” Armenteros was a guest.
 His English and my Spanish weren’t too good, but we communicated.
 After the show, we went to a local bar in Teaneck (New Jersey) called the WigWam, where we had a few drinks and lots of laughs.
 Chico O’ Farrill, his wife Lupe and son, Arturo, appeared on the show.
 The love and respect they had for one another is amazing.
 I am very honored that many of the bandleaders choose to “break” their new products on my program.
 Thanks to Nelson Rodriguez, I was the first to break Tito Puente and Eddie Palmieri’s “Obra Maestra” on the air.

-TP: Readers should know, Que Viva La Musica is a community service, neither you or anyone involved with the show receives compensation.
+TP: Readers should be aware, Que Viva La Musica is a community service, neither you or anyone involved with the show receives compensation.